needle-mirror/com.unity.entities/Documentation~/gp_common_patterns.md

 }
 ```

+> [!NOTE]
-**Note:** this pattern copies the data into your job struct (and back out if used with `.Run`).
+> This pattern copies the data into your job struct (and back out if used with `.Run`).
 If you do this with very large job structs it can have some performance overhead due to struct copying.
 In this case it might be a sign that your job should be split up into multiple smaller jobs.

 For more information about creating ECS systems, see: